 The Canal towpath is accessible to the public from various points along its length beside the road bridges.
 At Wheelhouse Road a new fenced and surfaced access path has been created recently in conjunction with adjacent new development on The Towers, improving accessibility at the south end of the Canal which previously was very limited.
 Elsewhere some of the access points would benefit from improvements to surfacing and gradient, such as the area shown in Fig. 9.
 A scheme is in progress currently to create this improvement largely funded by the Tesco developer contribution.
 The central section of towpath is generally surfaced with a 'Bredon gravel' type self-binding finish, and it varies in width.
 A well made section is shown in Fig. 11.
-In the north and south sections the path has a more natural finish appropriate to its rural character, but is inclined to be muddy.
+In the north and south sections the path has a more natural finish appropriate to its rural character, but is inclined to be muddy, which impedes use by disabled and less able people and by those with wheeled transport/pushchairs.
 Beneath the older canal bridges there is a surface of stone setts to withstand more intensive use.

 Fig. 11 Well made footpath surface and canal edging in the central section.

-Fig. 12 Green 'weldmesh' type fencing along the towpath rear of The Towers
+Fig. 12 Green 'weldmesh' type fencing along the towpath rear of The Towers BusinessPark.

-BusinessPark.

 Street furniture includes mileposts, benches and signage, with information boards at intervals giving brief historical and tourist information.
 Mostly this is focussed on the central section of Canal.
-There are three replica cast iron mileposts along the Canal, reinstalled by the Trent and Mersey Canal Society in the 1970's and 1980's.
+There are three replica cast iron mileposts along the Canal, reinstalled by the Trent and Mersey Canal Society in the 1970's and 1980's, which now form a valuable and valued feature of the Canal.
 The original 1819 cast iron mileposts were made in Stone and assisted in the collection of tolls.
 One south of The Mossley reads 'Shardlow 32 miles' and 'Preston Brook 60 miles'.

 The waterway has a variety of edging along its length including stone blocks near Leathermill Lane, modern metal sheet piling in many locations and coir rolls between Leathermill Lane and The Mossley.
 The latter seek to provide a more natural edge whilst resisting wash from boat traffic and encourage regrowth of vegetation.
 In a few areas there appears to be just a natural turf edge however this is being eroded by boat wash and will soon need repair.
 The Canal corridor has been the subject of several improvement schemes in the past - in the north section a scheme to improve the edging and towpath, benches and tree/hedge planting took place in the early 1990's; the central section was similarly improved in the early 2000's.
-The southern section of the Canal remains to be considered for similar improvements, which should aim to preserve its character.
+The southern section of the Canal remains to be considered for similar improvements, which should aim to preserve its character, whilst at the same time facilitating use by pedestrians and cyclists, including disabled and less able people.
 In the north and south sections there appears to be less human activity than in the central section, though with regular use by walkers and anglers.
 Activity may increase along the southern section as new housing is developed between Brereton and Armitage.